Rafe-code/qaoa_err_invest/README.md

 ### Experimental Setup

-The `Rx` and `Rzz` gates were investigated using different circuits and experimental parameters, largely due to the limited free access provided by IBM for their devices.
+The `Rx` and `Rzz` gates were investigated using different circuits and experimental parameters, largely due to IBM's limited free device access.
 A summary of these parameters is given below, and further detail provided in the paragraphs following.

 **Experimental Parameters:**